djey47/cool-updown-legacy/README.md

 Path: `/enable`

-#### SCHEDULE DISABLE: will NOT automatically turns server ON/OFF at given hours
+#### SCHEDULE DISABLE: will stop turning server ON/OFF at given hours

 Path: `/disable`